mozilla/app-validator/README.rst

 message per line.
 The messages are prefixed by their priority level (i.e.: "Warning: This is the message").

-At the head of the text output is a block describing what the add-on type was determined to be.
+At the head of the text output is a block describing what the app type was determined to be.

 JSON Output Mode: